15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Wondering where to go in Siesta Key for snorkeling and diving?
 Look no further than the Point of Rocks.
 The aptly described point isn’t as scary as it sounds; Point of Rocks also happens to provide fun for the entire family.

 At Point of Rocks, the water’s depth doesn’t reach over five feet, making it welcoming for families with kids of all ages.
-The sprawling tide pools provide glimpses of vast marine life.
+On our visit, we loved gazing into the sprawling tide pools to catch glimpses of the marine life.
 Spot fish zipping between enclaves or crabs crawling along the surface.

 Turtle Beach

-Like Crescent Beach, another way to beat the crowds is to venture down to Turtle Beach.
+Like Crescent Beach, another way we found to beat the crowds is to venture down to Turtle Beach.
 Even at the height of tourist season, the beaches on the southern end of the island don’t get nearly as crowded.
-This may be why Turtle Beach is much-loved among locals.
+(This may be why Turtle Beach seems to be much-loved among locals.)

-The quartz sand at Turtle Beach may not be as soft as the legendary Siesta Key Beach, but the stark drop-off towards the ocean creates a magnificent spot to sit.
+While we didn’t find the quartz sand at Turtle Beach as soft as the legendary Siesta Key Beach, the stark drop-off towards the ocean creates a magnificent spot to sit.
 From there, take just a couple of steps into the water for a refreshing dip.

 Turtle Beach

-Turtle Beach comes with several amenities to make your day on the sand even better, including a parking lot and a boat ramp for sunset sailing or launching your kayaks.
+On our visit, we found several amenities at Turtle Beach to make the day on the sand even better, including a parking lot and a boat ramp for sunset sailing or launching kayaks.

 Right behind the beach is a spacious park for the young ones to run amok.
-In the park, you’ll also find a pavilion plus plenty of park benches for an afternoon picnic experience, along with restrooms and showers.
+In the park, we also spotted a pavilion plus plenty of park benches for an afternoon picnic experience, along with restrooms and showers.

 If you’re up for some family activities, make use of the horseshoe pits and beach volleyball nets.
-Turtle Beach is also one of the top shelling beaches in the area.
-Dig through the sand to find a couple pretty seashells to bring back home as a souvenir!
+We were told by locals that Turtle Beach is also one of the top shelling beaches in the area.
+Dig through the sand to find pretty seashells to bring back home as a souvenir!

 Don’t want your beach experience to end?
 Stay under the stars with the ocean breeze nipping at your tent at the Turtle Beach Campground, one of the rare beach campsites in Florida.